dfedorov-solace/solace-semp-config/README.md

-# solace-semp-config
-##Configuring a Solace router using the Solace Element Management Protocol version 2 (SEMPv2)
+# Configuring a Solace router using the Solace Element Management Protocol version 2 (SEMPv2)

-Client for Ruby is built by running swagger-codegen:

-> wget http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.2.1/swagger-codegen-cli-2.2.1.jar -O swagger-codegen-cli.jar

-> java -jar swagger-codegen-cli.jar generate -i http://**VMR-IPADDRESS**:8080/SEMP/v2/config/spec -l ruby -o ./client

-See individual programs source for details.
+See [Java directory](java) for SEMP Config samples written in Java and a generated Java client.

+See [Python directory](python) for SEMP Config samples written in Python and a generated Python client.

+See [Ruby directory](ruby) for SEMP Config samples written in Ruby and a generated Ruby client.

+Notice that nothing in this repository is supported by the author and/or Solace Corporation, see [License](LICENSE).

+If you want to contribute and you work at Solace, contact the author through the corporate email.

+If you don't work at Solace and want some changes, don't hesitate to fork this repository.